SRThibaultP/cron-expression-generator/README.md

 # cron-expression-generator
-Generate a cron expression using HTML and JavaScript Translated in french
+Generate a cron expression using HTML and JavaScript. <br>
+Translated in french